broadinstitute/filestats-bq/README.md

     3. Requests file or symlink target stats
         (mode, modification date, size).

-    4. If the link could be resolved, it requests stats for the link itself.
+    4. If the link can't be resolved, it requests stats for the link itself.

     5. If the stats don't correspond to